pylenin/purple-blue/content/blogs/python-logging-guide.md

 I hope you enjoyed this blog about the Python Logging module.
 It does need a learning curve to get used to the norms and functionalities.
 But once you understand the concept, this will be one of the most useful libraries that you know about.

-If you have any questions, concerns, criticisms or opinions - **Tweet to me @pylenin**
+If you have any questions, concerns, criticisms or opinions - **tweet to me @pylenin**